Measuring Information Transfer in Neural Networks: The Information Transfer Measure

-Next we investigate the behavior of $L_{IT}$ with varying $n$.
-Intuitively, the codelength of the model $\theta_n$ grows as the number of training examples $n$ increases.
-In Figure \ref{fig:wrtn} we plot $L_{IT}$ as a function of $n$ for a number of datasets.
-A common pattern is observed: After a short initiation phase, $L_{IT}$ grows roughly linearly with $\log n$, and then finally saturates.
-The linear growing phase is where learning mostly takes place, and saturation happens when the model is close to converging, as the model stops gaining new information from more data.
+Next we investigate the behavior of $L_{IT}(\theta_n)$ for varying $n$.
+Intuitively, the generalizable information in model $\theta_n$ grows as the number of training examples $n$ increases, with diminishing growth when $n$ is large enough.
+In Figure \ref{fig:wrtn}, we plot $L_{IT}(\theta_n)$ as a function of $n$ for a number of datasets.
+A common pattern is observed: after a short initiation phase, $L_{IT}$ grows roughly linearly with $\log n$, and finally saturates.
+The linear growing phase is where learning primarily takes place, and saturation happens when the model is close to converging, as the model stops gaining new information from more data.

-One finds a resemblance to the linear relationship of $L_{IT}$ with $\log n$ in the connection between prequential codes and MDL.
-Under regularity conditions on model family $\mathcal{M}$ and data $x$, the following equation \cite{grunwald2007minimum} states that the prequential code is equivalent to a two-part code, whose ``model part'' length is proportional to $\log n$: